-Administrative Justice; Constitutionalism and the rule of Law in Africa; Criminal Justice; Criminology and Governance of Security; Democratisation; Environmental Law; Evidence; Human Rights (including International Human Rights); Law and Society; Land and Policy; Legal Pluralism and Human Rights; Traditional Leaders; International Law (including International Criminal Law); Constitutional Law; Public Accountability; Water and Sanitation Law; Refugee Law; Children’s Rights; and Women and the Law.
+Administrative Justice; Constitutionalism and the rule of Law in Africa; Criminal Justice; Criminology and Governance of Security; Democratisation; Environmental Law; Evidence; International and Regional Human Rights Law and Practice; Law and Society; Land and Policy; Legal Pluralism and Human Rights; Traditional Leaders; Public International Law; International Criminal Law; Constitutional Law; Public Accountability; Forced Migration ( including Refugee law, Statelessness and Internal Displacement); Children’s Rights; and Women’s Rights.

 Online applications supported by the following documentation will be accepted here:

-The faculty may also offer scholarships to cover tuition fees only to up to ten applicants for a period of three years, subject to satisfactory progress.
+The faculty may also offer scholarships to cover tuition fees only to up to ten applicants for a period of one year for Master's studens and up to three years for PhD students, subject to satisfactory progress.
 A limited number of NRF grantholder-linked scholarships is available for candidates in African Customary Law and Criminal Justice.
 Only South African citizens and permanent residents are eligible for these NRF scholarships.

 UCT is committed to the pursuit of excellence, diversity and redress in achieving its equity targets.
 For these programmes we seek particularly to attract black South African candidates.

 Patricia Phillips | Postgraduate Manager, Faculty of Law